 5. Attitude of Evaluator

 The mindset and the mood of the manager is also a cause of concern.
 If the manager has high expectations they might mark their employees lower.
 Thereby, making the team look lower than others on average.
-This makes the process of evaluation and improving the performance in the organization a difficult task to achieve.
+Also, this makes the process of evaluation and improving the performance in the organization a difficult task to achieve.

 There you have it, the complete guide to performance appraisal in HRM.
 Performance appraisals are only as good as their implementation and the system in which they are performed.
 If it is done simply for the sake of doing it, then there truly is no advantage to it.
-However, if the process is implemented correctly then it can truly help the organisation be more productive, more focused & will help authority figures to make better decisions.
+However, if the process is implemented correctly then it can truly help the organization be more productive, more focused & will help authority figures to make better decisions.

 Sign Up Here to Get The Latest Update And Special